Forms & Templates

 - Use the Curriculum section of the New Concentration proposal to build the catalog structure of required and elective courses for the new concentration.
 To learn how to use the Curriculum portion of the proposal, follow the instructions on the Curriculum page of the Curriculog training (Humboldt login credentials required).
 This portion of the proposal acts as the "Catalog Copy" attachment.

 - 2- and 4-year Major Academic Plans (MAPs) are required for new concentrations by the Chancellor's Office.
-Visit the Registrar's Office MAP Resources website to get MAP templates and learn how to create MAPs.
+Visit the MAP Resources website to get MAP templates and learn how to create MAPs.

 - When creating the new concentration, ensure that the concentration-specific unit count does not exceed the core unit count (EO 1071).